scasBot/i4/DOCUMENTATION.md

 >*	Releases:
 >	+ At the end of every semester, the tech director should issue a new "release" of the SCAS i4 by creating a git tag.
 The current method is for the fall semester to be release v4.x.0 and the spring to be release v4.x.1.
 In these releases, the "x" represents an incremented variable from the previous year; so in year 1, the release is i4.1.0, i4.1.1.
 Then the next year, the releases will be i4.2.0 and i4.2.1.
 >*	Branches:
->	+ There are three main branches to the git repository: alpha, beta, and master.
-All development should occur on alpha, this branch never synchronizes to hcs servers and is used solely for code development.
+>	+ There are two main branches to the git repository: beta and master.
+All development should occur on new development branches, this branch never synchronizes to hcs servers and is used solely for code development.
 The beta branch should be pushed to for beta testing.
 On the hcs server, doing a "git checkout beta" will deploy beta branch.
 Master should always be stable, tested code.
 >*	Necessary files that are ignored:
 >	+ server/constants_passwords.php does not appear in the git repository.
 Do NOT add or commit this and keep it in the .gitignore file.
 These include database and server passwords which should not be made public.